DigitalGlobe/mltools/README.md

 (Disclaimer: work in progress...)

-A collection of (un)supervised Machine Learning (ML) Tools for object detection and classification on satellite imagery.
+A collection of Machine Learning (ML) Tools for object detection and classification on satellite imagery.

 Full documentation is hosted here: http://mltools.readthedocs.org/en/latest/